 My goals are always to have fun, enjoy what I’m doing, and keep being the best I can be.
 I would like to be stood on the top step in Orange for both National & World Champs in 2019 but maybe I should keep this our secret??”

-James joins us from Scott Racing, and is our only veteran on the team, although looks a lot younger than 40 (ouch).
+James joined Magspeed from Scott Racing in 2018, and was our first veteran on the team, although he still thinks he looks a lot younger than 40 (ouch).

 He can often be seen hanging out with Scot Easter on ‘Black Ops’ rides & bivvis on Helvellyn.
 He brings lots of bants and experience to the team.
 He has been described as a ‘Big Unit’ before, but this is surely incorrect @ 77kg!